 The statute allows the estate to recover attorney's fees expended for the following two actions: (1) removing the executor, and (2) compelling compliance with statutory duties.
 See TEX.
 PROP.
 CODE ANN. § 245 (Vernon Supp.
 2000).
-Statutory duties include: (1) giving notices required by statute; (2) approving, classifying, paying, or rejecting claims against the estate; and (3) delivering to those entitled exempt property and allowances for support.
+Statutory duties include: (1) giving notices required by statute; (2)

+approving, classifying, paying, or rejecting claims against the estate; and (3) delivering to those entitled exempt property and allowances for support.
 See id. at § 146.
 An executor is also charged with the duty to use reasonable care in that he must care for the property of the estate as a prudent man would take of his own property.
 See id. at § 230.

 All of appellants claims for damages involved allegations of breach of fiduciary duty and, therefore, these were claims of violations of appellee's statutory duty of care.
 Appellants also sought appellee's removal as executor and as trustee.
-Although fees may not be recovered under section 245 for seeking removal of appellee as trustee, our review of the record shows that this effort and the facts supporting this claim was inextricably intertwined with the facts regarding removal as executor and for breaches of duty.
-There is an exception to the duty to segregate when that attorney's fees are rendered in connection with claims arising out of the same transaction and when the claims are so interrelated that their prosecution or defense entails proof or denial of essentially the same facts.
+Although fees may not be recovered under section 245 for seeking removal of appellee as trustee, our review of the record shows that this effort and the facts supporting this claim were inextricably intertwined with the facts regarding removal as executor and for breaches of duty.
+There is an exception to the duty to segregate when the attorney's fees are rendered in connection with claims arising out of the same transaction and when the claims are so interrelated that their prosecution or defense entails proof or denial of essentially the same facts.
 See Stewart Title Guar.
 Co. v.
 Sterling, 822 S.W.2d 1, 11 (Tex.
 1991).
-Because we find the prosecution of the claim to remove appellee as trustee was inextricably intertwined with the prosecution.
+Because we find the prosecution of the claim to remove appellee as trustee was inextricably intertwined with the prosecution of appellants' other claims, we find this case falls within the recognized exception to segregation.
 Therefore, the trial court erred in refusing to apply section 245 to require appellee to reimburse the estate for the fees incurred by appellants.